rossmoody/macropad-hotkeys/README.md

-# macropad
+# RP2040 MacroPad

-The macros and general infrastructure for my Adafruit RP2040 MacroPad using CircuitPython
+Macros and general infrastructure for my RP2040 MacroPad using CircuitPython.